wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, this class also enforces the request bandwidth limit, as well as the ordering constraints between the flush instruction and other memory instructions on the same address.

+### BaseReq and MemReq

+The converter class defines a few inner classes that represent main memory requests.
+The base class of all request types, `class BaseReq`, only maintains a tyoe field, `m_type`, and ID field, `m_reqId`.
+The type is of one of the three possible values: `BASE`, `MEM`, and `CUSTOM`, in which `MEM` means that the request object is of a derived type (`class MemReq`, as we will see later), and that there is an associated memory event object.
+We do not discuss custom requests, since they are insignificant to understanding the converter object.
+The ID is a 32-bit integer allocated from a counter in the converter object.
+Using 32-bit values may risk occasionally overflowing the counter, but since the ID field is only used as a key during the request's lifetime to distinguish it from other requests, it is very unlikely that wrap-backs will become an issue.